riccardogiorato/pocketbotanist/docs/README.md

 ### Datasets

-As a training dataset for 5 classes, except for iris and waterlily, it has been used this dataset from [Kaggle](https://www.kaggle.com/alxmamaev/flowers-recognition/data).

-I downloaded the remaining two classes photos from Instagram with [4k stogram](https://www.4kdownload.com/products/product-stogram).
+The training dataset was made of 5 classes from this dataset on [Kaggle](https://www.kaggle.com/alxmamaev/flowers-recognition/data) then 2 more, iris and waterlily that I downloaded from Instagram with [4k stogram](https://www.4kdownload.com/products/product-stogram) application.

-Then after that I continued using this application to download images for the testing dataset.
+I continued using this application to download images for the testing dataset too always from Instagram.

 **Classes:**